Plant-Based Chinese Nougat: Perfect Holiday Recipe

 I loved snacking on roasted chestnuts while strolling the streets of Europe.
 Around the Thanksgiving season, when our local grocery store stocks up on these hard-shelled nuts, I attempt to revive my European memories in my own kitchen.

 Chestnuts are naturally sweet.
-Unlike other nuts, they become soft after being roasted and thus work perfectly for any sweet dishes.
+Unlike other nuts, they become soft after being roasted and thus work perfectly for any sweet dish.

 Is Nougat a Chinese Dessert?